ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     /**
      * Returns the core number of threads.
-     *
-     * @return the core number of threads
-     * @see #setCorePoolSize
      */
     public int getCorePoolSize() {
         return corePoolSize;
     }

     /**
      * Starts a core thread, causing it to idly wait for work.
-This
-     * overrides the default policy of starting core threads only when
+This overrides the default policy of starting
-     * new tasks are executed.
-This method will return {@code false}
+     * core threads only when new tasks are executed.
+This method will return false if all core threads have
-     * if all core threads have already been started.
+     * already been started.
-     *
-     * @return {@code true} if a thread was started
      */
     public boolean prestartCoreThread() {
-        return workerCountOf(ctl.get()) < corePoolSize &&
+        return workerCountOf(ctl.get()) < corePoolSize && addWorker(null, true);
-            addWorker(null, true);
     }

     /**
-     * Same as prestartCoreThread except arranges that at least one
-     * thread is started even if corePoolSize is 0.
+     * Same as prestartCoreThread except arranges that at least one thread is started even if corePoolSize is 0.
      */
     void ensurePrestart() {
         int wc = workerCountOf(ctl.get());